What Is an AI Control Plane?

 In traditional software, a control plane is the part of a system that makes decisions — routing traffic, enforcing policies, managing configuration — while the data plane does the actual work.
 Every mature piece of infrastructure has one.
 Load balancers have control planes.
 Service meshes have control planes.
 Kubernetes is, in many ways, a control plane.

 AI is no different.
-As soon as you move beyond a single model responding to prompts and start deploying autonomous agents that call APIs, manage secrets, sign transactions, and take actions in the world, you need a control plane for them.
+As soon as you move beyond a single model responding to prompts and start deploying autonomous agents that call APIs, manage secrets, sign transactions, and take actions in the world, you need a control plane for AI agents — often called an agent control plane or AI agent control plane.

 An AI control plane is the governance, policy, and observability layer that sits above your agents.
 It answers the questions that your agents themselves cannot reliably answer: Is this agent running exactly the code I approved?
 Has it been tampered with?
 Is it compliant with the policies I've set?
 What did it actually do?